specklesystems/speckle-docs-OLD/dev/apps.md

 3. Create a new Application on the Speckle server and set it's callback url to the application url you just got from Netlify.
 This will give you a new `appId` and `appSecret`.
 4. Last step is to set the `env` variables, similar to how we did it for our development server.
    1. Go to `Site Settings`->`Build and Deploy`-`Environment`
-   2. Add the same environment variables as in your `.env.local` file but using the `appId` and `appSecret` values from setp 3.
+   2. Add the same environment variables as in your `.env.local` file but using the `appId` and `appSecret` values from step 3.
       ![Env variables](./img/apps-guide/app-guide-netlify-env.png)
 5. Go to the `Deploys` section of your app, find the `Trigger Deploy` button and select the `Deploy Site` option.
 This will force your app to restart and detect the new env variables.